mitmedialab/speechblocks-PRG/README.md

 5. Scaffolding was also modified to be more flexible and account for invented spelling.
 When a misspelling occurs, the system pronounces the misspelled words, encouraging exploration and making mistakes more fun.

+## Bugs And Features To Improve

+1. More Consistent LLM Calling (It doesn't always work when a new canvas is created)

+2. Improve Jibo image location placement and relative sizing

+3. Remove spelling sequence from suggested words (I think this is in Association Button)

+4. Hide turn switching button and cocreation box during tutorial

+5. Remove clickability of cocreation button

+6. Build Out better turn taking scaffolding